 Wear

-Patios, decks, and other outdoor woodwork, which are susceptible to fading, scuffing, and scratching.
+Patios, decks, and other outdoor woodwork are susceptible to fading, scuffing, and scratching.
 If you want your newly painted floor to last through heavy foot activity, you’ll need the best waterproof paint for wood that can provide a thick, durable coating.

 Drying Time